East Syria death toll soars after massive IS attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIRUT: US-backed fighters in Syria suffered record fatalities in an assault by the Islamic State group, a war monitor said on Monday, as holdout Jihadists kept up a fierce defence of their last Syrian redoubt.
+BEIRUT: US-backed fighters in Syria suffered record fatalities in an assault by the Islamic State group, a war monitor said Monday, as holdout militants kept up a fierce defence of their last Syrian redoubt.

 It said a total of more than 200 people have been killed since around 500 IS fighters burst out of the fog shrouding the area in eastern Syria near the border with Iraq to launch their deadly assault on Friday.